GOOD Music: 2012–2017

 In January 2016, Mos Def retired from music announcing it in a freestyle released in conjunction with West's G.O.O.D.
 Fridays series.
 On June 3, 2016, Kanye West announced GOOD Music's upcoming album, Cruel Winter, in an interview with Big Boy.

-On September 7, 2016, West announced that former Young Money/Cash Money Records artist Tyga, signed a record deal with GOOD Music.
+On September 7, 2016, West announced that former Young Money Entertainment/Cash Money Records artist Tyga, signed a record deal with GOOD Music.
+Despite this, Tyga's only release with the label would be his 2017 single "Feel Me" in a joint venture with Interscope Records.
 Later that day, Pusha T announced Atlanta-based rap trio Migos had signed a management deal with the label.
 However, in January 2017, Migos clarified that although there were discussions for a management deal, nothing had come to fruition.
 On September 9, 2016, the official GOOD Music Twitter account uploaded an image of an updated artist roster with the caption "THIS IS GOOD MUSIC".
 The image indicated that several artists had either left or been removed by the label, including D'banj, Malik Yusef, Ryan McDermott, and Mr Hudson.
 Later that month, in a radio interview with The Breakfast Club, John Legend announced that his fifth studio album, Darkness and Light, would be his last with GOOD Music.

 GOOD was advertised as one of the headlining acts of the ill-fated Fyre Festival in 2017; however, the exact member(s) of the label that were to perform were never established.

 In May 2017, Pusha T signed Francis and the Lights to GOOD Music.
 In February 2018, Pusha T followed up by signing Valee with GOOD Music as well.